 Anxiety disorders can be appalling if left unchecked.
-If you think you are having an anxiety disorder, it is recommended you seek advice from an expert psychologist or hypnotherapist.
-They will help you to overcome this disorder and make life less complicated for you.
+If you think you are having an anxiety disorder it is recommended to seek advice from an expert psychologist or hypnotherapist.
+They can help you overcome this disorder and make life less complicated for you.

 IS THERE ANY MEDICAL TREATMENT TO TEST ANXIETY?

 There are recommended pills you can take to treat test anxiety.
-These pills can be taken before, during or after the test, but should be used with caution.
+These pills can be taken before during or after the test but they should be used with caution.
 Remember to only take what is prescribed by the physician.

 SUMMARY AND CONCLUSION